RemitProtocol/ARP/README.md

 ## 📜 Historical Evidence (Legacy)

-Earlier hackathon draft documents with illustrative revenue and execution traces are preserved under [`docs/legacy/`](docs/legacy/).
+Earlier draft documents with illustrative revenue and execution traces are preserved under [`docs/legacy/`](docs/legacy/).
 These are labeled **"Historical draft / illustrative evidence — not current Circle production claim."** They must not be interpreted as proof of live Circle EURC / StableFX production settlement.

 ---